genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 .. image:: images/parent-containers.png

-Above the file manager pane, you can find the **Import** button.
+Above the File Manager pane, you can find the **Import** button.
 Clicking it takes you to the Import application page, where you can upload your files, import them into the platform and edit their metainfo.